 18. Observe the area for signs of reaction at ordered intervals, usually 24 to 72 hour periods.

 It’s important to listen to your course instructor and practice these skills often during class lab times so that you’re able to perform an injection with confidence and ease.
 Before you know it, you’ll have the opportunity to work in a professional setting like a doctor’s office or hospital, and you’ll have the chance to help patients feel better by performing these types of skills.

 Carol Lovci is a registered nurse with a MSN and PHN degree.
-She has worked for California College San Diego for 4+ years, teaching medical specialties and healthcare administration courses.
+She worked for California College San Diego for 4+ years, teaching medical specialties and healthcare administration courses.
 She is also the director of nursing for new and exciting program development in areas such as CNA/CHHA and phlebotomy.
-She has worked in the field with patients, in administration/management as vice president of a large local hospice, and as an educator over the past 28 years.
+She worked in the field with patients, in administration/management as vice president of a large local hospice, and as an educator over the past 28 years.
 She enjoys the river, her kids and grandkids, and travel.